Training structure

 Faculty of Science

-Focusing on all regions, the module is also intended to focus on issues specific to coastal areas. coastal areas and similar areas.
-Because coastal areas have their own specific characteristics, a specific approach to these areas is essential, complementing the general approaches (Loi Littoral, Loi sur l'Eau, servitudes, changes in frameworks and texts).
+Focused on all territories, the module also aims to address issues specific to coastal areas and similar areas.
+Because coastal areas have specific characteristics, a particular approach to these spaces is essential to complement general approaches (Coastal Law, Water Law, easements, changes in frameworks and texts).

-Finally, the backdrop to this module is the systematic highlighting of the many debates and issues involved in the confrontation between the urgency (or priority) socio-economic urgency (or priority) environmental with an understanding of trade-offs and adjustments that this confrontation gives rise to.
-The current ecological and transitional urgency and the acceleration of the confrontations / conflicts of interest are examined and put into perspective.
+Finally, the backdrop to this module is the systematic highlighting of the many debates and issues involved in the confrontation between the emergency (or priority) socio-economic and environmental urgency (or priority) environmental , with an understanding of trade-offs and adjustments that this confrontation raises.
+The urgency of the ecological and transitional crisis, as well as the acceleration of confrontations / conflicts of interest are examined and put into perspective.

 Functioning of aquatic ecosystems